Writing is An Art

 The Art of Being a Writer

-Thanks for reading my blog post and making to the end.
+hanks for reading my blog post and making it to the end.
 Share it as you please and comment on what you feel.
 The next post will be a WTW ( Writing this Week ) where I’ll tell you how the writing went for me this week.
 That post will go up on Saturday.
-Make sure you subscribe to push notifications to know when it’s published (click the green bell at the bottom left of the screen).
-And on Tuesday, next week, The Business of Being a Writer will be published, there we’ll talk about the money.
+So, subscribe to push notifications to know when it’s published.
+And on Tuesday, next week, The Business of Being a Writer will be published, there we’ll talk about the money and business side of things.

 Needless to say that I’m starting 2023 strong.
 In the meantime you can catch up on old posts.
 I would tell you to subscribe to my news letter but that’s being renovated.